stevenbenner/stevenbenner.com/src/content/posts/2009-08-27-uprading-from-mediawiki-1-6-12.md

 I selected to use the new binary database format during install.
 After copying over the database and running the upgrade script I came across an interesting error:

- > Warning: you requested the mysql5-binary schema, but the existing database has the mysql4 schema.
-This upgrade script can’t convert it, so it will remain mysql4.
+ > <samp>Warning: you requested the mysql5-binary schema, but the existing database has the mysql4 schema.
+This upgrade script can’t convert it, so it will remain mysql4.</samp>

 <!-- more -->